mm0806son/ai-optim/TP3_report/TP3_report.md

 ### 2. Densenet Global Pruning, no retrain

-According to the comparaison that we mentioned last time, we dicided to change our network.
+According to the comparison that we mentioned last time, we decided to change our network.
 Here we use DenseNet.

 <img src="accuracy.png" alt="accuracy" style="zoom:80%;" />